rudymatela/express/README.md

 Example 3: u-Extrapolate
 ------------------------

-This example shows how to build a property-based testing library capable of generalizing counter-examples in under 40 lines of code.
+[u-Extrapolate] is a property-based testing property-based testing library capable of generalizing counter-examples.
+It's implementation has under 40 lines of code.
 Besides, using Haexpress to encode expressions, it uses [LeanCheck] for generating test values.

 	import Data.Haexpress
 	import Test.LeanCheck hiding (counterExample, check)